lisphilar/covid19-sir/docs/INSTALLATION.rst

     pip install covsirphy

-Then, download the datasets with the following codes, when you want to save the data in ``input`` directory.
+Then, download the datasets and save the data in ``input`` directory.

 .. code:: python